TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 #.
 In the unit where you want to create the problem, under **Add New
    Component** select **Problem**.
 #.
 Select **Advanced**.
 #.
 Select **Math Expression Input**.
+Studio adds an example math expression
+   input problem to the unit.
 #.
 Select **Edit**.
-The Advanced Editor opens with an example problem.
-In the
+The Advanced Editor opens.
-   editor, you replace the sample XML with your own marked up text.
-To practice, you can use the sample problem that follows.

 #.
+Replace the sample problem XML with your own marked up text.
+To
+   practice, you can use the example problem that follows.
+#.
 Select **Settings** and provide an identifying **Display Name** for the
    problem.
 #.
-Specify options for the problem.
-For more information, see :ref:`Problem
+Define additional settings for the problem.
+For more information, see
-   Settings`.
+   :ref:`Problem Settings`.
 #.
 Select **Save**.

-**Sample Problem Code**
+**Example Problem Code**

 .. code-block:: xml